Jobs Up in All 14 Metro Areas in November

 0.5

-Bloomington MSA: The not seasonally adjusted unemployment rate increased to 3.4 percent in November 2022 from 3.2 percent in November 2021.
+The not seasonally adjusted unemployment rate decreased to 5.8 percent in November 2022 from 6.5 percent in November 2021.
+The last time the November rate was equal to or lower was in 2019 when it was 4.7 percent.

-Peoria MSA: The not seasonally adjusted unemployment rate of 4.5 percent in November 2022 was unchanged from the November 2021 level.

-Ottawa-Streator Area: The not seasonally adjusted unemployment rate increased to 4.6 percent in November 2022 from 4.2 percent in November 2021.
-Over the year, nonfarm payrolls decreased by -325.
-Trade-Transportation-Utilities (-225), Educational-Health Services (-125), and Professional-Business Services (-75) posted the largest declines.
-Government (+100) and Other Services (+75) had payroll gains over the year.
+The not seasonally adjusted unemployment rate increased to 4.6 percent in November 2022 from 4.2 percent in November 2021.

-Galesburg Area-Knox County: The not seasonally adjusted unemployment rate increased to 5.4 percent in November 2022 from 5.1 percent in November 2021.
-Over the year, nonfarm payrolls decreased by -100.
-The largest employment declines were reported in the Educational-Health Services (-125) and Trade-Transportation-Utilities (-100) sectors from a year ago.
-Government (+75) and Manufacturing (+50) had the largest payroll gains over the year.

-Pontiac Area-Livingston County: The not seasonally adjusted unemployment rate increased to 3.8 percent in November 2022 from 3.5 percent in November 2021.
+The not seasonally adjusted unemployment rate increased to 4.6 percent in November 2022 from 4.0 percent in November 2021.

-Over the year, nonfarm payrolls were essentially unchanged.
-Educational-Health Services (-100) posted a decline from a year ago.
-Trade-Transportation-Utilities (+75) and Manufacturing (+50) had the payroll gains over the year.

 Note: Monthly 2021 unemployment rates and total nonfarm jobs for Illinois metro areas were revised in February and March 2022, as required by the U.S. BLS.
 Comments and tables distributed for prior metro area news releases should be discarded as any records or historical analysis previously cited may no longer be valid.
 The official monthly unemployment rate series for metro areas, counties and most cities begins in 1990.
 The official monthly nonfarm jobs series for metro areas begins in 1990 and for non-metropolitan counties it begins in 1999.